coala-info/coala/README.md

-# Tool Agent README
+# Coala README
 ======================

 ## Overview

-Tool Agent is a Python package that converts any command-line tool into a Large Language Model (LLM) agent.
+Coala (local COmmAnd-line LLM-agent Adapter) is a Python package that converts any command-line tool into a Large Language Model (LLM) agent.
 This allows you to interact with the tool using natural language, making it easier to use and integrate with other applications.

 ## Requirements